ffund/ml-sys-ops/docs/project.md

 - [ ] **Using Ray Train**: Use Ray Train to execute your training job with features like fault tolerance, checkpointing to remote object storage, etc.
 - [ ] **Scheduling hyperparameter tuning jobs**: Use Ray Tune for hyperparameter tuning, and use its advanced tuning algorithms to tune more efficiently.

+### Unit 6: Model serving

+Requirements that your project *must* satisfy:

+- [ ] **Serving from an API endpoint**: You must wrap your model in an API endpoint for serving.
+(If you implement a front end, it will call your API.)
+- [ ] **Identify requirements**: You will identify specific requirements in terms of model size, throughput for batch inference, and/or latency for online (single sample) inference that are aligned with the business use case.
+For cloud (i.e., not on-device) deployments, you should also identify a concurrency requirement.
+- [ ] **Model optimizations to satisfy requirements**: You will explore the use of model-level optimizations, potentially including graph optimizations, quantization or reduced precision, use of operators that are optimized for a specific hardware backend, or other optimizations of your choice.
+In your final report, you will discuss these optimizations, and their effect on inference performance.
+- [ ] **System optimizations to satisfy requirements**: For cloud (i.e., not on-device) deployments, you will explore the use of system-level optimizations to support the required degree of concurrency while still satisfying latency requirements.

+For extra "difficulty points":

+- [ ] **Develop multiple options for serving**: If you are using a model that benefits from using GPU for inference, you can get "extra difficulty points" by developing and evaluating optimized server-grade GPU, server-grade CPU, and on-device options for model serving, and comparing them with respect to performance and cost of deployment on a commercial cloud.

+### Unit 7: Evaluation and monitoring

+TBD after the lab assignment is released.

 ## Project proposal template

 ```